Give your sewing projects a professional finish by adding piping! Learn how to make and sew piping with today’s tutorial.

 How to Make Your Own Piping

-If you’d like to make your own piping, here’s my trick.
-Start with white (or a color close to your fabric) store-bought piping.
-Then cut a bias strip of fabric 1” wide.
+Here’s my trick if you’d like to make your own piping.
+Start with store-bought piping in white (or a color close to your fabric).
+Then, cut a bias strip of fabric 1” wide.
+It needs to be cut on the bias so that you can use it on corners and curves.

 Insert the piping into the bias strip.
-The raw edges even.
+The raw edges are even.
 Fold over the fabric.

 (If you are sewing with a cord, instead of pre-made piping, the steps are the same, just make sure that the cord is in the center of your bias strip).

-Using your same 12C piping foot, stitch fabric to piping.
+Using your same 12C piping foot, stitch fabric to the piping.

 You May Also Like: